jvopBR/Jogo/README.md

 The software boasts a user-friendly and intuitive interface designed for artists working with pixel art.
 Its tools and resources are efficiently organized to facilitate graphic creation.

 In addition to producing static images, Aseprite allows the creation of pixelated animations.
 It includes a timeline where animation frames can be organized and manipulated.

+[**FL Studio**](https://www.image-line.com) - Platform for Soundtrack Creation

+FL Studio, a true digital studio for musicians and producers, offers an exceptional experience in music creation and production.
+This software is a comprehensive environment where artists can bring their sonic ideas to life in an intuitive and efficient manner.

+With a user-friendly interface and a wealth of features, FL Studio stands out as an essential tool for musicians and producers.
+The intelligent arrangement of its tools allows users to explore a wide range of musical possibilities.

 ## Development: BRASA Gamedev!